Alibaba

 Always include a preservation list ("keep X, Y, Z unchanged") to prevent unintended modifications to surrounding elements.

-Qwen Image Edit Plus (12 credits) handles complex multi-object edits and text changes that the base model struggles with.
+Qwen Image Edit Plus handles complex multi-object edits and text changes that the base model struggles with.
 Try the base model first, upgrade to Plus only if needed.

-Qwen Image Edit is the fastest, cheapest editor on Martini at 4 credits per image — ideal for batch processing and high-volume workflows.
+Qwen Image Edit is the fastest, lightest editor on Martini — ideal for batch processing and high-volume workflows.
 It produces clean, natural-blending results for concrete object-level edits (add, remove, replace, recolor).
-The trade-off vs. GPT Image 1: Qwen cannot handle abstract or conceptual edits ("make it more professional"), but at 2.5x lower cost, it's the right tool when you know exactly what needs to change.
+The trade-off vs. GPT Image 1: Qwen cannot handle abstract or conceptual edits ("make it more professional"), but with its lighter footprint, it's the right tool when you know exactly what needs to change.
 For complex edits that need more intelligence, use GPT Image 1.
 For precise edits with more aspect ratio options, use FLUX Kontext.

 Connect Qwen Image Edit with other AI models on Martini's infinite canvas.
 No GPU required — start free.